The End of B2B Selling As We Know It

 |As we have seen above, Buyers today manage their own buying journey and want to engage Sellers by invitation only.
 To get invited, Sellers must demonstrate knowledge and understanding of the Buyer’s situation.
 The best way for Sellers to demonstrate this is through comprehensive digital content that the Buyer can easily find and review.|

-The right sales process today is one that fully aligns with how Buyers want to buy by facilitating their journey, rather than attempting to control the process.
+The right B2B selling process today is one that fully aligns with how Buyers want to buy by facilitating their journey, rather than attempting to control the process.

 The Account Based Marketing strategy considers this a top of funnel, middle of funnel, and bottom of funnel content strategy that naturally invites the Buyer deeper and deeper into your content world.